How Can I Create Income In Retirement?

 As you’ll see in my previous video, we like to stay with index annuities.
 This is because you can guarantee income with an income rider.

 So if there are two of you, we often try to do it for both lives.
-That means even if the policy runs to zero, you’re still getting paid that income as long as one spouse is living.

 The nice thing about the income riders though, is you don’t lose access when you guarantee income.
 With an immediate annuity, one of the biggest complaints I see is, I get this income, but I never have access to the lump sum.
 An income rider still gives you access.